-"This is the right time for this initiative," says Stapleton, an experienced journalist who recalls a time when most newspapers, no matter the size, were staffed with religion reporters.
+"This is the right time for this initiative," says Sally Stapleton, one of the new AP editors, who recalls a time when most newspapers were staffed with religion reporters.
 "Even as digital communication has created a more interconnected society, we're less educated about what's going on with beliefs and ethics worldwide at a time that it matters the most.
 In many ways we feel more fractured."